Hialeah, the ‘City of Progress,’ is slowly starting to live up to its slogan

 “You can’t create a trend,” said Mandy Llanes, chairman and CEO of the Hialeah Chamber of Commerce and Industries.
 “A trend just happens.
 We have started helping the district, but it’s going to take some time.
 There used to be factories there, but eventually there will be nightlife.
 The fiber of Hialeah has always been there.
 Now the outside world is noticing it and we’re thrilled that we’re seeing a revival.
 We’re like Brooklyn, a borough that everyone looked down on and now it’s the hottest thing in New York City.”

-The Leah Arts District is headquarters to Unanchored Brewery, a 30,000-square-foot microbrewery that hosts weekend parties for its new releases and opened as a restaurant in February 2020.
+The Leah Arts District is anchored by Unbranded Brewery, a 30,000-square-foot microbrewery that hosts weekend parties for its new releases and opened as a restaurant in February 2020.

 Lance Aschliman, who co-owns the brewery alongside Zach Swanson, said it serves close to 25 in-house brews and has distribution around the state.